MichelTX/MichelTX/README.md

-- 👋 Olá,meu nome é Michel Teixeira.
+ Olá,meu nome é Michel Teixeira.
-- 👀Atualmente estou estudando na Açura Curso.
+ Atualmente estou estudando na Alura Cursos.

-- 🌱
-- 💞️ I’m looking to collaborate on ...
+ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-How to reach me ...

 <!---
 MichelTX/MichelTX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.